cdktf/cdktf-provider-gitlab/docs/applicationSettings.typescript.md

 - *Type:* number

 The threshold in bytes at which Sidekiq jobs are rejected.
-Default: 0 bytes (doesn’t reject any job).
+0 means do not reject any job.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/15.10.0/docs/resources/application_settings#sidekiq_job_limiter_limit_bytes ApplicationSettings#sidekiq_job_limiter_limit_bytes}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/15.11.0/docs/resources/application_settings#sidekiq_job_limiter_limit_bytes ApplicationSettings#sidekiq_job_limiter_limit_bytes}

 ---